 Thoughts form the character and therefore the actions of all humans.
 Thoughts are things.
 They have physical energy that can create a physiological response in humans.
 Excess stress can kill you.
 Likewise, excess enthusiasm can cause great feats to be accomplished.
 This concept, that your dominating thoughts and desires will determine the outcome of your life is so simple that it’s a wonder why so few people focus on what they want rather than the opposite.
-I believe the answer comes down to, what is easy to do is easy not to do.
+I believe the answer comes down to: what is easy to do is easy not to do.
 As a culture, we believe that anything so simple must not be correct.
 We are used to having things be complicated.
-We cannot believe that a simple low sugar diet and weight lifting can literally transform bodies and put disease in remission.
+We cannot believe that a simple low-sugar diet and weight lifting can literally transform bodies and put disease in remission.
 No, it must be more complicated than that.
 Well, I’m here to tell you, IT’S NOT.
 Success is simple.
-Not always easy, but it is simple.
 Getting the body you want is simple.
 It’s not always easy for people, but the strategies are simple.
 Complexity is the enemy of execution.

 In closing, to get what you want, focus on what you want and keep your mind off what you don’t want.
 It’s important to evaluate the downside to a decision, but only focusing on problems will result in you never getting what you want.
 Remember, keep it simple, focus on exactly what you want, and then take massive action to go get it.
-Along the way, don’t let the little negative voice in your head detour you.
-Keep focused on what you want.
+Along the way, don’t let the little negative voice in your head deter you.
 Yes it’s simple advice.
 What can I say?
 I’m a simple guy.
 My favorite phrase?
 KISS.
-(Keep it simple stupid).
+(Keep it simple, Stupid).

 To your health and success,